-All Hispanic Studies majors are required to complete successfully (grade of C or above): a) SPA 450 Senior Seminar, and b) a written and oral departmental examination in the Spanish language.
+All Hispanic Studies majors are required to complete successfully (grade of C or above) SPA 450 Senior Seminar.

 Majors are required to have at least a C average (2.00) or higher in all the courses of their major.
 While a C- is less than a 2.00, students making such a grade will not be required to retake the course or substitute another course as part of the major.
 However, a C- in a major course should serve as a warning of a potential problem.
 Students who receive more than one C- are required to have a conference with their academic advisor to discuss the problem.